anayoifediora/Soccer-Frenzy/README.md

 ## Project Description
 Soccer Frenzy is a blog for lovers of the beautiful game to post articles, share their thoughts and opinions on everything Soccer!
 It allows soccer enthusiasts to sign-up or login (for existing users) and post soccer-related articles.
 Users will be able to comment on articles posted by other users, and they would also have followers.

+I was motivated to build this project because of my love for soccer.
+I'm a huge soccer fan and I wanted to design an application that fellow soccer lovers would appreciate.

 The project was developed based on the MERN stack framework using several Code libraries and packages.
 The front-end was developed using *React*, including the *React-Router*.
-The backend was developed using *GraphQL* with a *Node.js* and *Express*.js server.
+The backend was developed using *GraphQL* with a *Node.js* and *Express.js* server.
 For the database, the project utilized *MongoDB* and the *Mongoose ODM*.
 Other packages utilized include `bcrypt`, `JWT`, `dotenv`, `jsonwebtoken`, `apollo-server-express` e.t.c.
 CSS was based mostly on *Bootstrap 5*, including *Bootstrap Icons*.

 ## Link to Webpage